BestTimesToVisit.com Logo

 nature

 Embark on a hike through Wadi Shab, a stunning wadi (valley) with crystal-clear turquoise water.
-Swim through narrow canyons, discover hidden waterfalls, and enjoy the tranquility of this natural paradise.
-Wear water shoes for the rocky terrain and bring sunscreen.
+Swim through narrow canyons, discover hidden waterfalls, and marvel at the dramatic rock formations.
+Wear water shoes and bring a waterproof bag for your belongings.

 Best time: October-April